Food Science and Human Nutrition

 Group discussion on a special topic in a field of study directly pertaining to subject matter in food science and human nutrition.
-Additional fees may apply.
-See Class Schedule.
 Approved for Letter and S/U grading.
 May be repeated in the same or subsequent terms to a maximum of 12 hours.
 Prerequisite: Sophomore standing.

 Examines the chemical aspects of major food components; water, carbohydrates, proteins, and lipids; properties of pigments, salts, and food dispersions.
 Undergraduate Food Science majors must enroll concurrently in FSHN 416.
 3 undergraduate hours.
 3 graduate hours.
-Prerequisite: CHEM 232 and CHEM 233.
+Prerequisite: CHEM 232.

 Chemical and physical properties of water, proteins, lipids, carbohydrates, and other food components/additives are discovered in the context of their interactions and functional roles in foods.
 2 undergraduate hours.
 2 graduate hours.
-Prerequisite: CHEM 232 and CHEM 233 and concurrent enrollment in FSHN 414.
+Prerequisite: CHEM 232 and concurrent enrollment in FSHN 414.